Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Theoretical guarantees for the GEP-MSCRA

-Theorem \ref{errbound1} provides an error bound for every iterate of GEP-MSCRA, but it does not tell us whether the error bound for the current iterate $\beta^k$ is better than that of the previous iterate $\beta^{k-1}$.
-To seek the answer, we shall study the decreasing of the error bound sequence by bounding $(1\!-\!w^{k}_i)^2$ for $i\in S^*$.
+Theorem \ref{errbound1} provides an error bound for every iterate, but it does not tell us if the error bound of the current $\beta^k$ is better than that of the previous $\beta^{k-1}$.
+To seek the answer, we study the decrease of the error bound sequence by bounding $(1\!-\!w^{k}_i)^2$ for $i\in S^*$.
 Write $F^0:=S^*$ and for $k\in\mathbb{N}$ define